fraromesc/px4_ros2_docker/README.md

 - [QGround Control Station](https://qgroundcontrol.com/)

 ## Requirements
+It is possible to use on:
+- Windows with _Windows Subsytem Linux_ (WSL) and Ubuntu 22.04

+- Ubuntu 22.04

 Before getting started, ensure you have the following installed on your system:

 - [Docker](https://docs.docker.com/get-docker/)

 ## Building the Image